-Lean Six Sigma Yellow Belt Training in Brussels
+Lean Six Sigma Yellow Belt Training and Certification

-An 2 days introduction workshop to discover how Lean management refers to process optimization and waste elimination; and how Six Sigma projects are connected to quality improvement and client satisfaction.
+A 4-day training workshop to discover how Lean management refers to process optimization and waste elimination; and how Six Sigma projects are connected to quality improvement and client satisfaction.
 We will help you understand what Lean Six Sigma is and show you how you can use it to improve processes / eliminate waste.

-- Work in or with a Lean Six Sigma team
+- Learn how to deploy a Lean Six Sigma program

-After our 2 day program you will be able to act and think like a certified IASSC Lean Six Sigma Yellow Belt member.
+After our 4 day program you will be able to act and think like a certified Lean Six Sigma Yellow Belt member.

 What is a Lean Six Sigma Yellow Belt?